hubotio/hubot/docs/scripting.md

 You now have a hubot script repository that's ready to roll!
 Feel free to crack open the pre-created `src/awesome-script.coffee` file and start building up your script!
 When you've got it ready, you can publish it to [npmjs](http://npmjs.org) by [following their documentation](https://docs.npmjs.com/getting-started/publishing-npm-packages)!

+You'll probably want to write some unit tests for your new script.
+A sample test script is written to `test/awesome-script-test.coffee`, which you can run with `grunt`.
+For more information on tests, see **Testing Hubot Scripts**.

 # Listener Metadata

 In addition to a regular expression and callback, the `hear` and `respond` functions also accept an optional options Object which can be used to attach arbitrary metadata to the generated Listener object.
 This metadata allows for easy extension of your script's behavior without modifying the script package.